Baeni-Jinyoung/LoanApplication/README.md

 To install the project on your local system, follow these steps:

 1. Clone this repository
+2. Go to the folder (cd LoanApplication)

-2. Install the required npm packages:
+3. Install the required npm packages:

 npm install